UKHO/docs/docs/quality-assurance/safety-modelling.md

  ## How often

- If possible add onto your current threat modelling meeting.
+ As often as you run threat modelling ,if possible add onto your current threat modelling meeting.
 Depending on the application you may well be able to bring forward previous bowties for that application as a starting point.

  ## What tools to use